fbpx

 However, with the proliferation of the web, and the fact that most datasets are dynamic and not static, a more elegant solution does exist out there– Google Charts.
 Google Charts is a web service hosted by Google.
 You send them your data (in the form of an HTTP GET or POST), and they return back to you an image of the graph.
 Google Charts is not to be confused with the Google Visualization API.
 The latter is a JavaScript library that requires much more complex coding.

-Google Charts is a quick and dirty way to get your data out there to the masses.
+Google Charts is a quick and easy way to get your data out there to the masses.
 You can use any method to get your data re-formatted into an HTTP request.
 I prefer Python due to its readability over Perl, and I prefer it over shell scripting due to its flexibility.
 If you’d like to start creating web accessible graphs quickly, check out my How-To document which includes some sample code.

 If you have any questions about Google Charts, let me know!
 Please also subscribe to our blog to learn more about how SPK and help save you time and money.